payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

       </td>

       <td>
         <code>String</code> Used for transaction tamper-proofing.
-For more information, refer to <a href="doc:generate-hash-merchant-hosted">generate hash</a>.
+For more information, refer to <a href="https://docs.payu.in/docs/generate-hash-merchant-hosted">generate hash</a>.
       </td>

       <td>